cockroachdb/docs/v1.2/selection-clauses.md

 ## `SELECT` Clause

 The `SELECT` clause is documented separately as the stand-alone [`SELECT` statement](select.html), which is its most common use in SQL.
-However, it's important to note the broader application of `SELECT` clauses, which can be used alongside the other two `SELECT` clause forms everywhere such a clause is admissible.
+However, it's important to note the broader application of `SELECT` clauses, which can be used alongside the other two selection clause forms everywhere such a clause is admissible.

 ## See Also